CZ-NIC/deckard/DECKARD.rst

 Deckard is intended for dns software testing in your own environment to show that it has desired behavior.
 Main part of the project is the python script.
-Script runs given binary as a subprocess, then sends him some prescripted queries, compares answers with referenced data and decides whether test is successful or not.
+Script runs given binary as a subprocess, then sends him some prescripted queries, gets intermediate queries from this binary and makes answers if necessary, compares answers with referenced data and decides whether test is successful or not.
 At the moment only UDP transport is supported.
 All network communications are redirected over UNIX sockets, so you don't need to get test network because dns